flupke/jenskipper/doc/getting_started.rst

 ----------------------------------

 jobs.yaml
-    The list of jobs that are managed by jenskipper.
+    The list of jobs that are managed by jenskipper; see :doc:`jobs`.

 default_context.yaml
     The variables available to all templates.